China's Fosun raises bid for Espirito Santo health unit

-LISBON, Oct 9 (Reuters) - China’s Fosun raised its offer for Portugal’s Espirito Santo Saude (ESS) to 5.01 euros a share from 4.82 on Thursday, above U.S. firm United Health’s offer of 5 euros made directly to the bankrupt Espirito Santo family.
+LISBON (Reuters) - China’s Fosun (0656.HK) raised its offer for Portugal’s Espirito Santo Saude (ESS) ESSS.LS to 5.01 euros ($6.35) a share from 4.82 on Thursday, above U.S. firm United Health’s (UNH.N) offer of 5 euros made directly to the bankrupt Espirito Santo family.

 The hospital business of the Espirito Santo family has attracted a bidding war since the family’s main holding companies requested creditor protection in July under a mountain of debt that also led to the multi-billion-euro state rescue of Banco Espirito Santo.